gxc-international-innovation-challenge/Team-35/README.md

 ## Why do we want this?

-This repository has _practical_ content that covers all phases of our teamwork , from nailing the problem, generating ideas, building a prototype, the business side of the solution to the final presentation .
+This repository has _practical_ content that covers all phases of our teamwork, from nailing the problem, generating ideas, building a prototype, the business side of the solution to the final presentation .

 ## What is our Solution ?